Returns & Shipping

 There are a lot of beautiful fabrics that end up as ‘waste’ as a byproduct of fashion production.
 To give you an idea of the scale, it’s estimated that 15% of all fabrics ever produced never make it into the garment.
 Reports suggest that 92 million tons of textile waste is generated by the fashion industry every year, and this doesn’t even include consumer waste.
 Occasionally, unexpected events happen to a business that can result in huge spikes in fabric waste.
 For example, a business may downsize their warehousing, or a specific product line may be discontinued, or they may not be able to shift unwanted deadstock because of the time of year, or their usual range of jobbers are not looking to buy at that critical moment.
 That is why we rescue fabrics just in the nick of time to soak up our partners’ problems.

 Our manufacturing partners are crucial to us as they make our dreams become reality.
 So we take selecting them seriously, in particular their social and environmental performance.
 We work closely with award-winning TAL Group, the highly successful and sustainable manufacturers with a long legacy of innovation and a deep commitment to their sustainable and ethical operations, who have their head office in Hong Kong and manufacturing facilities throughout Asia.
-We also work with two Hong Kong social enterprises, Sew on Studio and Splendid, who provide working opportunities to young mothers and elderly tailors.
+We also work with Hong Kong social enterprise, Splendid, who provide working opportunities for people in the community who have employment and living needs.

 We believe in empowering the world’s best sustainable fashion designers to bring their talent to market.
 For nearly a decade, through our work with Redress, we have witnessed how the next generation of fashion designers have fresh and fashion-forward ideas that can transform fashion.
 So we purposely scout the world’s best talent and then create the platform for them to unleash their ideas for a better future through their collections with us.
 This collective attitude of maximising shared values and brings about collaborative change.